 A couple of months ago I was fed some pesto that was made using carrot tops as the leafy green and decided to give it a try.
 I usually send my carrot tops into the compost bin but yesterday when I pulled a bunch of carrots out of my garden I decided that it was time to give it a try.

-I threw a bunch of stuff into my food processor with some basil and toasted seeds and the results were pretty divine.
-We had it tossed with zucchini noodles and sprinkled with parmesan and the leftovers will go on grilled salmon tonight.
+I removed the fronds from the stems, put them into my food processor with some basil and toasted seeds and the results were pretty divine.
+We had it tossed with zucchini noodles and sprinkled with nutritional yeast and the leftovers will go on grilled salmon tonight.
 I will never throw out those carrot tops again!

 And PS - carrot tops are considered a leafy green vegetable which is always a good choice!

 1- 1 1/2 cup(s) of carrot tops (typically the amount from one bunch of carrots), OR arugula, kale, chard or whatever else you may have.

 1-1 1/2 cup(s) of fresh basil leaves OR parsley, cilantro or other leafy green herb.

 2-4 garlic cloves (I used roasted garlic (I buy it in the deli section of my favorite grocery store) because it's mellower but it's up to you).

 1 tbsp fresh lemon juice (or more to taste)